 Seeking accurate mental health information can be overwhelming, and it can be difficult to know what to look for and where to look.
 Fortunately, top national mental and behavioral health organizations offer a wealth of information and will even help you locate resources for your own mental health or that of a loved one.
 While the organizations below are a great place to start your research, if you’re looking for immediate assistance, a mental health crisis hotline is a better option.

-The United States boasts a large number of organizations dedicated to promoting mental health and understanding mental illness.
+The United States boasts a large number of organizations and charities dedicated to promoting mental health and understanding mental illness.
 Those that made this list are non-profit organizations dedicated exclusively to mental health.
 To be sure, other reputable and beneficial services exist that work for mental health advancement; many, though, address mental health in the context of something else.

 Veterans Affairs (VA), for example, provides mental health information, resources, and services but aren’t a dedicated mental health organization.
 Likewise, Youth MOVE National is an outstanding organization devoted to promoting positive growth and development of our youth.
 They naturally include mental health information and help, but they aren’t on the below list because they aren’t an organization expressly for mental health.